How to Choose your Cabinet Material

 Mid Continent’s innovative thinking first starts with smart material selection.
 No two pieces of material are the same, just like no two trees are alike, which results in unique variations of strength, versatility and appearance.

-The warmth and texture of hardwood provides a natural contrast to stainless steel and glass accents found in most kitchens.
-In addition to grain, material exhibits defining characteristics such as mineral deposits, knots and sap runs that also contribute to its beauty, and are highlighted by stains and glazes.
+In your quest to find your favorite cabinet wood type, consider that there are several different natural characteristics of wood cabinets that offer unique, distinguishing features to compliment the look you want.
+In addition to grain, natural wood materials exhibit defining characteristics such as mineral deposits, knots and sap runs that also contribute to its beauty, and are highlighted by stains and glazes.

 Common Natural Characteristics